3 World Trade Center: Lobby and retail

+One wall of the lobby contains Joystick, a 46 ft mural by James Rosenquist, which was originally painted in 2002 and reinstalled at 3 WTC in 2020.
+Untitled (Fish on Fire, Greenwich Street) 2024, a copper sculpture by Frank Gehry, has been mounted in the lobby of 3 WTC since 2025.
+The sculpture, measuring 20 by 7 ft across, can rotate and is illuminated from inside.

 The rest of the ground, second, and third stories are used as retail space.
 There are two basement levels, which also contain retail and are part of Westfield World Trade Center mall.
 The five retail stories are connected by two passenger elevators and four staircases.
 The mall connects to the World Trade Center Transportation Hub, which in turn links with the New York City Subway and PATH trains.

 Upper stories

 The building has ceiling heights ranging from 13 to 24 ft.
 There are terraces wrapping around 3 World Trade Center on floors 17, 60, and 76.
 The terrace on floor 17 is 205 ft high and is divided into two sections, each measuring 5500 ft2.
 One of the terraces on floor 17 is shared by all of the building's tenants, while the other is a private terrace.
 The terrace on floor 17 was originally designed as a mechanical area with space for financial companies' equipment, but this was scrapped when GroupM became the building's anchor tenant.
 The terrace on floor 60 is 718 ft high, while that on floor 76 is 934 ft high.

 The air-conditioning systems on each story are controlled separately, thus reducing energy consumption.
 In addition, the building's filtration systems are able to extract 95 percent of particulates, in addition to ozone and volatile organic compounds.
 The building contains air intake openings on its upper stories, since the air on higher stories was supposed to be cleaner than the air near ground level.
-Jaros, Baum & Bolles provided the mechanical, electrical, plumbing and vertical transportation design..
+Jaros, Baum & Bolles installed the mechanical, electrical, and plumbing system.